-In response to the incident involving the adult diaper, Transportation Security Administration (TSA) officials released this statement: "While every person and item must be screened before entering the secure boarding area, the TSA works with passengers to resolve security alarms in a respectful and sensitive manner.”
+In response to the 2011 incident, TSA officials released a statement explaining that, “While every person and item must be screened before entering the secure boarding area, the TSA works with passengers to resolve security alarms in a respectful and sensitive manner.”

-Wheelchairs, Walkers and Mobility Devices
+Wheelchairs, Walkers and Mobility Aids

-TSA officials have found all types of strange items (including weapons) stashed in wheelchairs and other mobility devices.
-As a result, the TSA requires that all people – including those who use a scooter, wheelchair, walker, cane or other mobility device – be screened in some way.
-To expedite the process, let the airport security officer know your loved one's level of ability: Can he/she walk or stand?
-Does he/she have limited arm movement?
-Any bags or satchels that are attached to mobility devices must be removed and put on the X-ray belt for inspection.
+“TSA officials have found all types of strange items (including weapons) stashed in wheelchairs and other mobility devices,” Horowitz says.
+“As a result, the TSA requires that all passengers, including those who use a motorized scooter, wheelchair, walker, cane or other mobility device, be screened in some way.”
+Smaller items like canes can usually be put through the X-ray screening machine, while larger devices can be inspected by an officer.
+Any bags or satchels that are attached to mobility devices must be removed and put on the X-ray belt for inspection, so be prepared.

 Artificial Hips and Other Surgical Implants

-If your elderly parent has an implanted device, your doctor can provide a medical card to present at the airport (this will card will not prevent your parent from being screened, but it’s an easy way to communicate information about medical conditions.)
+“If your loved one has an implanted device, their doctor can provide a medical card to present at the airport,” notes Horowitz.
+“This card will not prevent them from being screened, but it’s an easy way to communicate information about medical conditions.”

 Pacemakers and Defibrillators

-Oxygen and Respiratory
+Oxygen and Respiratory Equipment